How to Crop in Adobe Illustrator and Other Vector Apps

 Designers are often faced with the task of cutting some part of complete vector graphics.
 It can be a vector composition that needs to be cut for an artboard, or a vector pattern that needs to be filled into a certain shape.
 They may also need to cut off an unnecessary area in the logo, or create a new shape from the existing ones.
 All of these and many other tasks are the ones that designers have to deal with in their daily routine with vector graphics.

-There are plenty of online graphic design tools you can use to crop your images, but not all tools work for vector graphics.
+There are plenty of online graphic design tools you can use to crop your images, but not all tools work for vector graphics as well as some tools may not work with all the file formats.
 Since vector images are a special category and offer more flexibility, we’ll take a look at the best tools created to work with them.
 Even if you’re not a professional graphic designer, you can find a simple process to crop graphics that will work for you in any of your preferred apps.

 Cropping Vector Graphics in Adobe Illustrator Using Artboard

 Adobe Illustrator is one of the most popular graphics editors used by designers because of its vast options for editing and creating vector images.
 First and the most common way to crop the vector is to use the artboard.
 It works best when you finish your artwork and want to save it, cutting off all the excess from the outside.
 This will only work with rectangular crops.
 If you do that only the shapes on the artboard are going to be saved, so you don’t even have to worry about those shapes that are hanging outside.
 You go to File > Export > Export as… and in the dialog box check Use Artboard for the export.
 Done.